kubernetes/community/contributors/design-proposals/storage/csi-migration.md

 ### In-line Volumes

 In-line controller calls are a special case because there is no PV.
-In this case we will forward the in-tree volume source to CSI attach as-is and it will be copied to a new field in the VolumeAttachment object VolumeAttachment.Spec.Source.VolumeAttachmentSource.InlineVolumeSource.
+In this case we will translate the volume source and copy it to the field VolumeAttachment.Spec.Source.VolumeAttachmentSource.InlineVolumeSource.
 The VolumeAttachment name must be made with the CSI Translated version of the VolumeSource in order for it to be discoverable by Detach and WaitForAttach